bobdavies2000/OpenCVB/README.md

     the environmental variable is OpenCV_Version = 450.
 Make sure that OpenCV Debug and Release versions were built successfully.

--   Camera Failure: check the camera installation by testing with examples provided by the camera vendor.
+-   Camera Failure: check the camera installation by testing the examples provided by the camera vendor.
 Did the Kinect4Azure support get upgraded recently?
 Post if some configuration problems prevent the camera from working in OpenCVB.

 -   Python Scripts Fail: this is likely a missing package.
-Run the algorithm “PythonPackages.py” in OpenCVB to verify that all the necessary packages are installed.
+Run the algorithm “PythonPackages.py” inside OpenCVB to verify that all the necessary packages are installed.
 If still failing, check the Python setting in the Options (click the Settings icon for OpenCVB.)
 Make sure it points to a Python 3.x version.
-    Test Python scripts by setting “PythonDebug” as the Startup Project in Visual Studio and update the PythonDebug.py file.
+Test Python scripts by setting “PythonDebug” as the Startup Project in Visual Studio.

 Build New Experiments
 =====================

 OpenCVB is a WinForms application and most of the algorithms were written using Microsoft's managed code but C++ examples are provided as well - each with an appropriate VB.Net wrapper.
-Python examples don’t require a VB.Net wrapper unless you want to pass RGB, depth, or point cloud images to your Python script.
+Python examples don’t require a VB.Net wrapper.
-There are several VB.Net examples that demonstrate how to move images to Python (see AddWeighted_Trackbar_PS.py as an example that is only a few lines of code.)
+There are several VB.Net examples that demonstrate how to move images to Python and get them back into the OpenCVB user interface (see AddWeighted_Trackbar_PS.py as an example that is only a few lines of code.)

 For C++, C\#, and VB.Net writing a new experiment requires a new class to be added in the “VB_Classes” project.
 OpenCVB will automatically detect the new